MohdMuslim92/x-tweet-scheduler/README.md

 - **Overview**: Describes the purpose of the repository and the main components.
 - **Setup**: Provides detailed steps for cloning the repository, installing dependencies, configuring credentials, creating necessary files, and setting up GitHub Actions.
 - **Workflow**: Explains how the tweet posting and scheduling works.
+- **Testing**: Provides instructions for running unit tests to ensure everything functions as expected.
 - **Customization**: Instructions for adjusting the schedule and updating the tweet content.
 - **Contributing**: Invites contributions and provides contact information.
 - **License**: Indicates the project’s licensing terms.